-When preparing for this skill evaluation, be sure that you are able to meet the objectives A, B, C, F, and M. If you need a reminder, the material is readily available in any standard textbook.
+When preparing for this skill evaluation, be sure that you can meet the objectives A, B, C, F, and M. If you need a reminder, the material is readily available in any standard textbook.

 ADULT PROTOCOL SKILL EVALUATION SUBJECT: NEEDLE CRICOTHYROTOMY